-Previously, Mr. Larson was a member of the Vermont House of Representatives from 2001-2011, where he served as the chair of the House Health Care Committee, vice chair of the House Appropriations Committee, and co-chair of the Vermont Commission on Health Care Reform.
-In addition to his state public service, Mr. Larson worked for more than 20 years as a program administrator, consultant, and trainer helping states develop effective responses to domestic violence and interventions for domestic violence offenders.
+Previously, Mark was a member of the Vermont House of Representatives from 2001-2011, where he served as the chair of the House Health Care Committee, vice chair of the House Appropriations Committee, and co-chair of the Vermont Commission on Health Care Reform.
+In addition to his state public service, he worked for nearly 20 years as a program administrator, consultant, and trainer helping states develop effective responses to domestic violence and interventions for domestic violence offenders.
 In these roles, he has worked extensively with correctional and criminal justice systems, as well as child protection and human service programs.
 As Vermont’s Medicaid director, he was selected as a fellow in the Medicaid Leadership Institute, a unique leadership training program for Medicaid directors coordinated by CHCS.

 Mark earned a bachelor’s degree in religion and sociology from Bucknell University.
 He completed the Senior Executives in State and Local Government Program at the John F. Kennedy School of Government at Harvard University.
 He currently serves on the advisory board of the Center for Innovation in Social Work and Health at Boston University.

 When not working, Mark can be found enjoying a sunset with his partner and daughter at their home on Lake Champlain in Burlington Vermont, mastering his home and garden skills by watching far too many home renovation shows, clinging to whatever skill he ever had as a basketball player and following his beloved Boston Celtics.